RadioAstronomySoftwareGroup/pyuvdata/docs/uvdata_tutorial.rst

 f) Select antenna pairs and polarizations using ant_str argument
 ****************************************************************

-Basic options are 'auto', 'cross', or 'all'. 'auto' returns just the autocorrelations (all pols), while 'cross' returns just the cross-correlations (all pols).
+Basic options are "auto", "cross", or "all". "auto" returns just the autocorrelations (all pols), while "cross" returns just the cross-correlations (all pols).
 The ant_str can also contain:

 1. Individual antenna number(s):